jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 };
 ```

 If the body is just a single expression, you don't have to use a block statement as the arrow function body.
+The function will automatically return the body expression.
 If you have one or more statements, you have to use a block statement.

 Arrow functions and `function` functions are almost exactly equivalent.
 The differences between them don't matter for now, but we'll discuss them later in the book.